resilient-swarms/argos-sferes/README.md

 An interface for using the ARGoS swarm robotics simulator with the Sferes evolutionary algorithm framework.

-The argos-sferes repository has been used in the paper:
+The argos-sferes repository has been used in the papers:

 Bossens, D. M., & Tarapore, D. (2020).
 QED: using Quality-Environment-Diversity to evolve resilient robot swarms.
-ArXiv:2003.02341 Preprint.
-Retrieved from http://arxiv.org/abs/2003.02341
+IEEE Transactions on Evolutionary Computation. https://doi.org/10.1109/TEVC.2020.3036578

+Bossens, D. M., & Tarapore, D. (2020).
+Rapidly adapting robot swarms with Swarm Map-based Bayesian Optimisation.
+Retrieved from http://arxiv.org/abs/2012.11444

 Instruction for compilation (using MAP-Elites and neural-network modules)